 Other assets are comprised of prepaid realty taxes and insurance, deferred acquisition costs, amounts held in escrow, deposits on acquisitions and other prepaid expenses.
-Although the balances as at June 30, 2012 and December 31, 2011 are quite similar, the composition of the balances is significantly different.
+Although the balances as at September 30, 2012 and December 31, 2011 are quite similar, the composition of the balances is significantly different.

-The net increase in other assets of \$0.1 million as at June 30, 2012 over December 31, 2011 is due an increase in property taxes as a consequence of the REIT acquiring nine additional properties upon which realty taxes have been prepaid, an increase in amounts held in escrow for contingency holdbacks on the Thunder Centre, St. Clair Beach Towne Centre, and Quinte Crossroads, which was offset by a decrease in deferred acquisition costs and deposits on acquisitions which relates to the closing of nine properties that took place during 2012.
+The net decrease in other assets of \$0.1 million as at September 30, 2012 over December 31, 2011 is due an increase in prepaid property taxes as a consequence of the REIT acquiring nine additional properties, an increase in amounts held in escrow for contingency holdbacks on the Thunder Centre, St. Clair Beach Towne Centre, and Quinte Crossroads, offset by a decrease in deferred acquisition costs and deposits on acquisitions which relate to the closing of nine properties during 2012.